False Memory OCD and Real Event OCD

 • Return of doubt.
 Another detail appears, the memory changes, or the mind asks for a higher level of certainty.

-This does not mean you should be harsh with yourself.
+This does not mean being hard on yourself.
 It means the route out is usually not more certainty work.
-It often involves learning to notice the loop, reduce compulsions, and make values-based choices while uncertainty is still present.
+It often involves noticing the loop, reducing compulsions, and making values-based choices while uncertainty is still present.

 Personal support routes